HannaEb/boris_bikes/README.md

 # Van doesn't accept more than capacity
 # Van has default capacity of 10 bikes
 # Can specify larger capacity when necessary
+# Van can unload
+# Raises error if van empty